ninabarzh/broomstick/content/posts/climate-collapse-democracy.md

 ### Federated resistance for the long haul

-Guerrilla and anarchist archives in Lisbon play a pivotal role in preserving movement history—especially as official records often erase or marginalize radical practices.
+Guerrilla and anarchist archives in Lisbon play an important role in preserving movement history—especially as official records often erase or marginalize radical practices.
 A notable example is [the recent creation of a new Anarchist Center](https://anarchistnews.org/content/new-anarchist-center-lisbon) by the Centro de Cultura Libertária, BOESG library, and the newspaper A Batalha, aiming to protect